jacolb22/lab-06/README.md

 3. add a section which programmatically reads, organizes, and writes the curated dataset.
 This is where you will craft the code to curate the data.Include prose and code comments to describe the process of organizing the data.

 4. Make sure to organize your data curation process in a way that is reproducible.
 This means that you should be able to run the code in your data curation process file and reproduce the data curation process.
-Use the `data/derived` (or similar) directory to store the curated dataset and the data dictionary.
+Use the `data/derived/`directory to store the curated dataset and the data dictionary.

 5. Make sure that your code is well documented with code comments and that you have included prose to describe the process of curating the data.